DinethmiPeiris/tuition_class_management_system/README.md

 ### 2. Configure the Database

-Create a database in Microsoft SQL Server.
+This project uses **Microsoft SQL Server** as the database.

-Example:
+Create a new database in Microsoft SQL Server:

 ```sql
 CREATE DATABASE TuitionClassManagementSystem;
 ```

-Then update the database configuration in:
+Then open the following file:

 ```text
 src/main/resources/application.properties
 ```

-Example:
+Update the database configuration according to your local SQL Server username and password:

 ```properties
 spring.datasource.url=jdbc:sqlserver://localhost:1433;databaseName=TuitionClassManagementSystem;encrypt=true;trustServerCertificate=true